ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 New problem type definitions MUST document:

-1. a type URI (typically, with the "http" or "https" scheme),
+1. a type URI (typically, with the "http" or "https" scheme)
-2. a title that appropriately describes it (think short), and
+2. a title that appropriately describes it (think short)
-3. the HTTP status code for it to be used with.
+3. the HTTP status code for it to be used with

 Problem type definitions MAY specify the use of the Retry-After response header ({{HTTP, Section 10.2.3}}) in appropriate circumstances.

-A problem's type URI SHOULD resolve to HTML {{HTML5}} documentation that explains how to resolve the problem.
+A problem type URI SHOULD resolve to HTML {{HTML5}} documentation that explains how to resolve the problem.

 A problem type definition MAY specify additional members on the problem details object.
 For example, an extension might use typed links {{WEB-LINKING}} to another resource that machines can use to resolve the problem.